Donogh O'Brien1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 468.
 Hereinafter cited as The Complete Peerage.

-Child of Sir Theobald Butler and Margaret Roche
+Children of Margaret Roche and Sir Theobald Butler

 Citations